CaroPattle/bicycle_data_melbourne/docs/_projects/2021-11-13-bicycle-flows.md

 <br>

 When distance from the CBD is factored into sensor volume, we can see that sites further from the CBD experienced the highest growth in bicycle traffic in the 2020-21 period.
-Inversely, the closer to the city centre that a sensor was, the more likely that a decrease in bicycle traffic was observed.[^3]
+Inversely, the closer to the city centre that a sensor was, it was more likely that a decrease in bicycle traffic was observed.[^3]

 <br>